 Cases in Accounting and Finance

-Students will identify a topic area of interest that they wish to study further through their project.
+Students will select a listed company of interest that they wish to study further through their project.
 This must be relevant to their programme of study.
 The module is based on self-directed study and research, which takes place during the summer.

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate the achievements of the module’s learning outcomes.

 The student is assessed on the basis of a 5,000 word project report including a 500 word executive summary.
 The assessment is designed to capture the ability of the students to design and execute a small piece of empirical research on an accounting or finance topic and to critically discuss and evaluate the research findings.
 All projects are checked for plagiarism using an electronic plagiarism detection system.

 Students should build on the outcomes and feedback received in the Cases in Accounting and Finance module and develop a project using secondary research that demonstrates the successful understanding the module’s aims and outcomes.
 Additionally, the module offers a platform (via SurreyLearn) for students to give and receive feedback.
 Finally, weekly office hours aim to provide additional feedback and advise students where necessary.

 - To demonstrate the Excel techniques that covered in the taught module "Cases in Accounting and Finance"